Espressocodes/Urgent-Push/README.md

           - pipenv lock
           - pipenv sync
         - Urgent Messaging System by Vayusphere
+        - Entra or other OAUTH2 Code Grant if using OAUTH2
         - Email address

    First off, what this program is for: